rckeely/module-tidyverse/tidyverse.slides.md

   <int>
 1    56
 ```
-Note that summarize() requires all arguments to be named: the name becomes the column of the returned dataframe row.
+Note that summarize() requires all arguments to be named!

 ---